 Now I have a couple of kids who love to make things.
 They want to learn how to make everything, and I found that many of their friends do too.
 Their interests and inclinations spoke to me.
 As more and more kids asked to come over and sew with us, creating Little Stitch Studio seemed a natural progression.

-I offer a fun space for children to learn sewing and design techniques.
+I offer a fun space for kids, teens and adults to learn sewing and design techniques.
 It is a place where children can connect with each other, discover new things and create something beautiful.
 I teach weekly classes, as well as camps, parties and workshops.
 It is the perfect place for little designers to get inspired.

 Please send me an email if you are interested in enrolling in one of my classes. email@example.com